po-boisvert/Election_Analysis/README.md

 - The county with the highest turnout

 ## Challenge Summary

 The election was done in three county (Jefferson, Denver and Arapahoe).
 Below is a comprehensive summary to understand the distribution of the votes accross the counties.

+Summary by County
+Jefferson aggregated 10.5% of vote or 38,855 votes.
+Denver aggregated 82.8% of vote or 306,055 votes.
+Arapahoe aggregated 6.7% of vote or 24,801 votes.

+The heawiest wight across all counties is Denver (the largest turnout) with a total of 306,055 votes on a total of 369,711 votes.